codethug/SimpleTv/doc/NamingFormat.md

 # Tokens

 There are several tokens that can be used for naming files and folders.
-As seen above, when defining a format, the tokens should be enlosed in curly braces.
+As seen above, when defining a format, the tokens should be enclosed in curly braces.

 - ShowName
 - SeasonNumber
 - EpisodeNumber
-- SeasonNumber00
-- EpisodeNumber00
 - EpisodeName
 - DateTime
 - ChannelNumber

+This token is used to generate sequential numbers for names that are otherwise identical.
+If you want your episodes to be named `MyShow-0001.mp4`, `MyShow-0002.mp4`, etc., then you can do something like `{ShowName}-{nnnn}.mp4`

+- nnnn

-For the tokens ending in `00`, the `00` indicates that two digits will always be used, with leading zeros added when necessary.
+For these tokens, the `00` indicates that two digits will always be used, with leading zeros added when necessary.
 For example, if the value is `8`, then `08` will be used.

+- SeasonNumber00
+- EpisodeNumber00